Key Elements for Health

 Gail shares her knowledge of Japanese art of Jin Shin Jyutsu® with the community through self-care workshops, at community outreach programs through Learning in Retirement, Aging and Disability Resource Center, Beacon House, and Triumph Cancer Resource Center, Inc. Gail is also a resource to local practitioners by leading Jin Shin Jyutsu® study groups and organizing practitioner level classes in Green Bay, WI.

 Mary Hille grew up in rural Green Bay, WI.
 Mary has worked with animals of all sizes growing up on the family farm.
 A Jin Shin Jyutsu® Physio-philosophy practitioner since 2008, Mary shares animal sessions with horses.
 Just calling their names brings them running to the gate.
 Her favorite is a gray quarter horse is name Trophy.
-Trophy is over 20 years old with a congenital heart defect and has a persistent limp her whole life.
-Regular session of the Japanese art of Jin Shin Jyutsu has reduced her limp and help with all of her aches and pains.
+Trophy is more than 20 years old with a congenital heart defect and has had a persistent limp her whole life.
+Regular sessions of the Japanese art of Jin Shin Jyutsu have reduced her limp and helped with all of her aches and pains.
 Trophy likes her Jin Shin Jyutsu sessions anywhere she is.
-Many times with no halter just an undisturbed spot in the paddock.
-Mary’s daughter Jessica is an avid rider and Mary is able to share session with the horses Jessica rides.
+Many times with no halter just, an undisturbed spot in the paddock.
+Mary’s daughter Jessica is an avid rider and Mary is able to share sessions with the horses Jessica rides.